Mudaliyar1/vijayportfolio/DEPLOYMENT.md

 ## Security Considerations

+- **API Keys**: Never commit API keys to your repository.
+Always use environment variables.
-- The Brevo API key should be kept secure and only stored in environment variables
+  - The Brevo API key should only be stored in your Render dashboard or .env file (locally)
+  - If you accidentally commit an API key, consider it compromised and generate a new one immediately

+- **Password Reset Security**:
   - In production, OTPs are never displayed on screen (only sent via email)
   - All password reset tokens expire after 15 minutes
   - Used OTPs cannot be reused for security

+- **Environment Variables**:
+  - Use a .env.example file to document required variables without actual values
+  - Never commit the actual .env file to your repository

+- **IP Restrictions**:
+  - Brevo requires authorizing server IP addresses for enhanced security
+  - This prevents unauthorized use of your API key even if it's compromised